SkyRats/sky_ros_package_template/README.md

 1. Create new Github repo using this as template, and clone in to `sky_ws/src`.
 2. Rename `your_pkg/src/ros_python_pkg/`  to  `your_pkg/src/your_pkg/`.
+3. Change the path for sky_utils in git submodules.
-3. Configuration: Need to edit the following files:
+4. Configuration: Need to edit the following files:
     - `package.xml`      : Edit package name, description, author, etc. Add `<depend>` tags as necessary to link to other Catkin packages.
     - `CMakeLists.txt`   : Edit package name.
 Need to add package dependencies here as well; same ones as in `package.xml`.
     - `requirements.txt` : Edit if this package requires any Pip packages which are not available as standard ROS dependencies; delete if not.